brunolemos/simplified-twitter/PRIVACY.md

 # Privacy Policy

-## Simplified Twitter
+## Simplified Twitter/X

 ### Personal Information

-Simplified Twitter does not collect, store nor send any information about the user neither the device.
+Simplified Twitter/X does not collect, store nor send any information about the user neither the device.

 ### How it works